 We will refund the premium(s) in such currency as policyowner made the premium payment.
 However, if policyowner purchases the policy in a currency different from the policy currency, we reserve the right to adopt the exchange rate prevailing as at the time of refund (instead of the exchange rate with which the policyowner made the premium payment).
 In this case, policyowner may bear the risk due to the differences in exchange rate.

-When considering policy replacement, the policyowner should pay attention on the surrender value of the existing policy as it may be less than the total premiums paid, leading to severe loss suffered by the policyowner.
-Besides, the policyowner should also pay attention that the new insurance company may re-assess the application with underwriting criteria such as the applicant's health condition, occupation, etc. Moreover, the provisions of the new policy may be different from those of the existing policy, which may affect results of future claims.
+When considering policy replacement, the policyowner should be mindful of the disadvantages of making changes to the life insurance policy initially purchased, for example, the surrender value of the existing policy as it may be less than the total premium paid, leading to severe loss suffered by the policyowner.
+Besides, the policyowner should also pay attention that the insurer of the new policy may re-assess the application with underwriting criteria such as the proposed insured's health condition, occupation, etc. Moreover, the provisions of the new policy may be different from those of the existing policy, which may affect results of future claims.

-To ensure the insurance intermediary has explained the impact and potential loss to the policyowner in details, and also to ensure the customers can fully understand the risk and consequences, policyowner must complete a "Customer Protection Declaration Form" at time of policy replacement.
-To protect own interests, before considering policy replacement, policyowners are highly recommended to carefully compare the terms of the existing policies with the new policies and to consider the risks and determine for their best own interests.
+To ensure the licensed insurance intermediary has explained the implications on financial, insurability and claims eligibility to the policyowner in details, and also to ensure the customers can fully understand the risk and consequences, policyowner must sign an "Important Facts Statement – Policy Replacement" when policy replacement or potential policy replacement has been identified during the application of new policy.
+Before considering policy replacement, policyowners are highly recommended to carefully compare the terms of the existing policies with the new policies and to consider the risks and determine for their best own interests.

-As required by the Hong Kong Federation of Insurers, we are required to make audio-recorded of post-sale confirmation calls to some customers procuring individual life insurance products to ensure their understanding on the products and the associated risks.
+As required by the Insurance Authority, we are required to make audio-recorded of post-sale confirmation calls to some customers procuring individual life insurance products to ensure their understanding on the products and the associated risks.

 Should there be death of the insured person, the death benefit will be paid to the designated beneficiary of the policy according to the policy provision.
 However, if the beneficiary predeceases the insured person, or if the beneficiary and the insured person die at the same time, or if the beneficiary does not survive ten (10) days from the death of the insured person, the interest of such beneficiary shall pass to other surviving beneficiaries in such proportion as designated by the policyowner.
 If there is no other surviving beneficiary, or if the policyowner does not designate any beneficiary, any benefits payable to the beneficiary under the policy shall be paid to the policyowner or the estate of the policyowner (as the case may be).
 Please refer to policy provisions for details.